 3. He’s secretly addicted to romance novels and so must denounce them, just as the closeted evangelical pastor must declare that “homosexuality is a sin.”

-4. He’s aware of his limitations as a writer and so must project his limitations onto the genre he is reporting on, hoping to direct the word ‘cheap’ in “cheap jokes” onto the romance novel and not his own writing.
+4. He’s aware of his limitations as a writer and so must project them onto the genre he is reporting on, hoping to direct the word ‘cheap’ in “cheap jokes” onto the romance novel and not his own writing.

 5. He is not aware of his limitations as a writer and was not troubled to go for the most trite, most (truly) inevitably obvious thing.
 (And he no doubt thinks romance novels are formulaic.)